AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Yes?”
 Powell answered as he picked it up.
 “Okay, send her up to me.”

-{% newthought ' Alex ascended the spiral staircase towards the third floor,' %} unsure what lay at the top.
-The stairs brought her to a well-lit corridor leading to a set of broad, paneled doors waiting for her.
+{% newthought ' Alex ascended the spiral staircase towards the third floor,' %} unsure what lay in wait for her at the end.
+The stairs brought her to a well-lit corridor.
+Following the signage, she arrived at a pair of broad, paneled doors.
 She knocked hesitantly.

 “Come in.”

 As she nudged the door ajar, she caught Powell’s eyes peering into her own.

-“Now, all of us are together,” Powell said approvingly.
-“And we can begin.”
+“Now that all of us are together,” Powell said approvingly.
+“We may begin.”

 “Alex?”